 National Get Outdoors Day – June 13 (10:00 a.m. - 3:00 p.m.)

 Get outside and move!
 Learn about the natural aspects of our park by spending time on the former 240-acre Moses Carver farm.
 Guided tours, activities, and park partners will be present as you venture outside.

-Join us for a special day celebrating 77 years of George Washington Carver National Monument!
-This event features programs interpreting the life and legacy of George Washington Carver.
-Guest speakers, musical groups, a Junior Ranger station, and exhibitors are also included.
+Join us this year on the park’s social media sites for a special day celebrating 77 years of George Washington Carver National Monument!
+This will also feature online stories about the life and legacy of George Washington Carver.

 This event celebrates the founding of the National Park Service and focuses on stories about U.S. culture and history.
 Discover these stories in all their diversity!
 Our history is part of who we were, who we are, and who we will be.